CSC207-UofT/course-project-git-good-207/phase1/design_document.md

 * We discussed making DatabaseManager a Singleton class, so we wouldn’t have to pass it in everywhere we used it.
 However, after further investigation, we realized that this would not make sense.
 We were using Dependency Inversion to abstract away our database implementation, and thus made DatabaseManager an abstract class which we injected into our Controller classes.
 We then made MySQLController a child class of DatabaseManager.
 Since we had abstracted DatabaseManager, we realized that we could not make DatabaseManager a Singleton, since a Singleton is a final class.
 This conflicted with the abstract definition of DatabaseManager (a class cannot be both final and abstract).

-* We also discussed making LoginManager a singleton class.
+* We also discussed making LoginManager a Singleton class.
 In the current state of our project, we only ever use a single instance of LoginManager as only one user can be logged in at a time, and we must keep track of who the current user is.
 This led us to think that a singleton LoginManager would make sense.
 Nevertheless, after further discussion and consideration, we decided that this would not be an effective idea.
 Making LoginManager a singleton class would limit us to only being able to have one instance of LoginManager.
 This would be very limiting if, in a hypothetical future, we wanted to expand the program to be able to have multiple users logging in at the same time (like in a real social media app), as that would require multiple instances of LoginManager to keep track of multiple current users.
 Thus, we decided against making LoginManager a singleton class.

 ## Clean Architecture

 * We strived to adhere to the Dependency Rule, so that lower layers never depended on outer layers.
 For example, we abstracted DatabaseManager so that our Use Case classes would not have to depend on our database implementation.
+We made sure that outer layers only called on the same layer or the layer just below them without skipping layers.

 * Our codebase is definitely modular and testable without the UI, Database, et cetera.
 We just did not have time to learn a JUnit mock framework to be able to write unit tests with mocked dependencies, but we may look into this in the future.